On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Experiments

-All datasets are trained by 20 epochs (the number of image iterations per epoch is $e$) in total, and learning rate was reduced tenfold at 12 epochs and 16 epochs, respectively.
+All the used datasets are trained by 20 epochs in total, and the learning rate is reduced tenfold at 12 epochs and 16 epochs, respectively.
 The initial learning rates for RetinaNet and FPN are 5e-4 and 1e-3 respectively.
-The value of $e$ for DOTA, ICDAR2015, MLT and HRSC2016 are 27k, 10k, 10k and 5k, and doubled if data augmentation and multi-scale training are used.
+The number of image iterations per epoch for DOTA-v1.0, DOTA-v1.5, DOTA-v2.0, ICDAR2015, MLT, HRSC2016, FDDB, OHD-SJTU-S and OHD-SJTU-L are 54k, 64k, 80k, 10k, 10k, 5k, 4k, 5k and 10k respectively, and doubled if data augmentation and multi-scale training are used.